sf-mud-turtles-2015/phase-2-part-B/part-2/README.md

 Use the failing scenario and future-site user story from the *Summary* to guide your development until all the tests pass.

 ## Conclusion
 Once all the tests have passed, you have completed Part 2 of the assessment.
-If you haven't done so already, commit your changes and move on to Part 3.
+If you haven't done so already, commit your changes.

 ## Screenshot Walkthrough